funfair-tech/fun-wallet-docs/docs/guide/web-sdk/sdk-event-listeners.md

 ## newBlockBloomMatchUser

 This will fire when the wallet receives a new block alert through the WebSocket it's connected to _and_ the bloom filter matches the authenticated user's Ethereum address.
+This will only fire if the user is authenticated.

 `JavaScript`: